-Venus Jewett is in her second year assisting the Pepperdine cross country and track programs in 2014-15.
+Venus Jewett is in her third year assisting the Pepperdine cross country and track programs in 2015-16.

 Jewett had an impressive run as the head coach of the girls' track team at Culver City (Calif.)
 High School between 2004-13.
 Her athletes rewrote the school's records book in almost every event.
 Four of her athletes placed at the CIF state meet, including one state champion and one runner-up.
 She also started a track and field program at Culver City Middle School.